ConservationInternational/trends.earth/docs/source/for_developers/development.rst

 software needed to manage the plugin.
 The easiest way to manage multiple versions of Python is through the `Anaconda distribution
 <https://www.anaconda.com>`_.
 For work developing the plugin, Python
 3 is required.
-To download Python 3.7 (recommended) though Anaconda, `see this page <https://www.anaconda.com/distribution/#download-section>`_.
+To download Python 3.7 (recommended) through Anaconda, `see this page <https://www.anaconda.com/distribution/#download-section>`_.

 Python dependencies